-Most likely on a driving trip at some point, you will stop at a fast food drive through.
-So how do you feed the kids without it all spilling all over the car.
+Most likely on a driving trip at some point, you will stop at a fast-food drive-through.
+So how do you feed the kids without it all spilling all over the car?

 Second Tip: Now how do the kids balance all their food without spilling?
 I have found two ways to prevent this.
 One, buy a shower caddy from the dollar store to hold their food on their laps.

 Keep your car clean

-Take a plastic cereal container that has a flip top opening and put a grocery store bag in it.
+Take a plastic cereal container that has a flip-top opening and put a grocery store bag in it.
 This is small enough to fit in the seat and has a top so the garbage doesn’t spill all over.
 When you stop to get gas, throw out the bag add a new one.
 Easy Pease!

-First thing not to forget is the chargers for all your phones and devices.
+The first thing not to forget is the chargers for all your phones and devices.
 I would also purchase a car charger that would work for the individual devices you are bringing on the trip.

 Instead of having to bend and stretch your arm around the back seat to pick them up, bring a toy claw.
 The kids will have fun using it and it saves your arm from bending the wrong way.